 Dubai is the land of hotels, including some that are so luxurious they’ve been awarded seven stars.
 The Burj al Arab is arguably the most luxurious hotel in the world, featuring decadent suites, nine world-class restaurants, three swimming pools, a helipad and an optional chauffeur driven Rolls Royce.
 However, if that’s out of your budget, there are many hotels in Dubai offering comfortable rooms and excellent service.

-Rixos the Palm Dubai is a very affordable 5-star hotel located on The Palm and features its very own beach, a beautiful swimming pool and chic beach club.
+Why not compliment your business class flights to Dubai with a stay in Rixos the Palm Dubai.
+It is a very affordable 5-star hotel located on The Palm and features its very own beach, a beautiful swimming pool and chic beach club.
 Rooms are spacious and you have the option of ultra-all-inclusive, bed and breakfast or half board packages.

 Travelling to Dubai on a business trip?
 The Conrad is located in the heart of Downtown Dubai but provides a lush terrace garden, pool and lounge area for the ultimate city escape.
 Alternatively the world’s tallest hotel – JW Marriott Marquis – is another great business hotel with a state-of-the-art meeting space.